 At Little Bird, sessions are part photo shoot, part improv comedy show.
 We follow the kids’ lead, roll with whatever nature hands us, and turn it into something beautiful (or at least wildly entertaining).
 I’ll guide you just enough so you’re not wondering where to put your hands—but I also know when to step back and let the moments unfold.
 We keep it light, silly, and real, so no one’s thinking about the camera—they’re just enjoying each other.
 That’s where the magic happens.

 Ah, yes.
-The only think harder than picking a family photographer is figuring what to wear for that photo session.
+The only thing harder than picking a family photographer is figuring what to wear for that photo session.
 The pain is real and as much I wish I could tell you that it doesn’t matter, it does.
 But don’t fret!
 I put together a guide on how to dress your family specifically for beach photos.
 There are easy tips on color, style, and comfort to help you look and feel your best.

 And if you’re a water-loving family, I encourage you to get in the water (see what that looks like)!
 Many of my families do a full change into beach wear so they can play and splash.
 No need to keep the kids dry and clean here!